arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.smart-compressor-app-note/content.md

 Let's go through some important code sections to make this application fully operational, starting with the required libraries:

-- `ArduinoBLE.h` enables the support for Bluetooth® Low Energy (BLE) communication, install it by searching for it on the Library Manager.
+- `ArduinoBLE.h` enables support for Bluetooth® Low Energy (BLE) communication.
+Install it by searching for it in the Library Manager.
-- `Ethernet.h` enables the Ethernet support for the Modbus TCP communication.
+- `Ethernet.h` enables Ethernet support for Modbus TCP communication.
-- `ArduinoModbus.h` and `ArduinoRS485.h` manage the Modbus TCP protocol, install them by searching for them on the Library Manager.
+- `ArduinoModbus.h` and `ArduinoRS485.h` manage the Modbus TCP protocol.
+Search for them in the Library Manager to install them.
-- `ArduinoIoTCloud.h` enable the Arduino Cloud integration, install it by searching for it on the Library Manager.
+- `ArduinoIoTCloud.h` enables Arduino Cloud integration.
+Search for it in the Library Manager to install it.
-- `Arduino_ConnectionHandler.h` manages the internet connectivity for the board, install it by searching for it on the Library Manager.
+- `Arduino_ConnectionHandler.h` manages the board's internet connectivity.
+Search for it in the Library Manager to install it.

 There is a header included in the project code for the Arduino Cloud configuration: